Ethnic minorities in China: Guarantee of rights and interests

 While individual women have spoken out before about forced birth control, the practice is far more widespread and systematic than previously known, according to an AP investigation based on government statistics, state documents and interviews with 30 ex-detainees, family members and a former detention camp instructor.
 The campaign over the past four years in the far west region of Xinjiang is leading to what some experts are calling a form of "demographic genocide".
 Ethnic minorities enjoy other special exemptions which vary by province- these include lower tax thresholds and lower required scores for entry into university.
 The use of these measures to raise ethnic minorities' human capital is seen by the central government as important for improving the economic development of ethnic minorities.
 Ethnic minorities are represented in the National People's Congress as well as governments at the provincial and prefectural levels.
 Some ethnic minorities in China live in what are described as ethnic autonomous areas.
 These "regional autonomies" guarantee ethnic minorities the freedom to use and develop their ethnic languages, and to maintain their own cultural and social customs.
 In addition, the PRC government has provided preferential economic development and aid to areas where ethnic minorities live.
 Furthermore, the Chinese government has allowed and encouraged the involvement of ethnic minority participation in the party.
 Even though ethnic minorities in China are granted specific rights and freedoms, many ethnic minorities still have headed towards the urban life in order to obtain a well paid job.

 Minorities have widely benefited from China's minimum livelihood guarantee program (known as the dibao) a programme introduced nationwide in 1999 whose number of participants had reached nearly twenty million by 2012.
 The nature of the selection process entails that the programme's providers be proactive and willing in seeking out impoverished prospective participants, as opposed to more comprehensive welfare schemes such as the Urban Resident Basic Medical Insurance Scheme (URBMI), which is universally implemented.
 As such, the selection process for participants in the dibao programme has generated a perception among observers of the scheme that this programme have been used to mitigate dissent and neutralize any threat to the government that could lead to unrest- including negative performance evaluations of local officials.

+The Chinese government has committed a series of ongoing human rights abuses against Uyghurs and other ethnic and religious minorities in Xinjiang.